QuMuLab/bauhaus/README.md

 # Bauhaus

-`bauhaus` is a Python package for spinning up logical NNF models from object-oriented Python code.
+`bauhaus` is a Python package for spinning up propositional logic encodings from object-oriented Python code.

 ## Usage
 Create Encoding objects that you intend to compile to an SAT.
 Encoding objects will store your model's propositional variables